swagger-api/swagger-js/docs/OPENAPI_DEFINITION_RESOLVER.md

  */
 ```

-*Note: third argument is optional and if provided it must be of the shape of `Options`
+*Note: third argument is optional and if provided it must be of the shape of `Options` documented below.
-object documented in the previous section with some options added and some removed.*

 Option | Description
 --- | ---
 `returnEntireTree` | `Boolean=false`.
-If set to true, returns only resolved part of Swagger specification tree determined by `path` (second argument).
+If set to true, returns only resolved part of OpenAPI definition tree determined by `path` (second argument).
 `modelPropertyMacro` | `Function=null`.
 If provided, accepts a `property` object e.g. `{type: 'integer', format: 'int64' }` and computes a default value.
 That computed value is then assigned into original `property` object under the key `default`; `{type: 'integer', format: 'int64', default: 1 }`
 `parameterMacro` | `Function=null`.
 If provided, accepts a `parameter` object e.g. `{ name: 'offset', in: 'query' }` and computes a default value.
 That computed value is then assigned into original `parameter` object under the key `default`; `{ name: 'offset', in: 'query', default: 1 }`
 `requestInterceptor` | `Function=identity`.
 Intercepts and possibly transform a request before it is handled.